TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ## Launch TIBCO ComputeDB</br>
 In the command prompt, type the following command to launch the TIBCO ComputeDB cluster in single container.
-This fetches the Docker image from your Docker registry, if the image is not available locally, and launches the cluster in a container and takes you to the Spark shell.
+This fetches the Docker image from your Docker registry, if the image is not available locally, launches the cluster in a container and leads to the Spark shell.

 !!!
 Note
-	Ensure that the Docker containers have access to at least 4GB of RAM on your machine.
+	Ensure that the Docker containers have access to at least 4 GB of RAM on your machine.

 ```pre
 $  docker run -it -p 5050:5050 <your-docker-registry>/snappydata bin/spark-shell
 ```

 The latest Docker image file starts downloading to your local machine.
-Depending on your network connection, it may take some time. </br>
+Depending on your network connection, this may take some time. </br>

-Once you have launched the Spark shell, in the `$ scala>` prompt, follow the steps explained [here](using_spark_scala_apis.md).</br>
+After you have launched the Spark shell, in the `$ scala>` prompt, follow the steps explained [here](using_spark_scala_apis.md).</br>

 For more details about how you can work with the Docker image see [Snappy Cloud Tools](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/docker).